blkluv/2022HackKing/README.md

 Built on 19 Nov.
 2022 at Bush House, London.

-Notice:
+### Notice:

-Your content will be posted to Arweave blockchain network, and this tool will not store your content.
+- Your content will be posted to Arweave blockchain network; this tool will not store your content.

-The key of an Arweave wallet (a .json file) with AR balance is needed to pay blockchain transaction fee for each posting.
+- The key of an Arweave wallet (all content of the wallet's ```.json``` file) with ```AR token``` balance is needed to pay blockchain transaction fee for each posting action.

+## Build
+- Make sure that you have npm installed in your computer

 ## Use
 - Download the ZIP file on this webpage and unzip the file into a folder